padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 The report outline should include:

-1, Background, inclduing the description of the study area 2, Aim and objectives
+1, Background, inclduing the description of the study area <br>
+2, Aim and objectives <br>
-3, Description of data (including sources of data) and methods used 4, Explain the results, including maps and charts
+3, Description of data (including sources of data) and methods used <br>
+4, Explain the results, including maps and charts <br>
-5, Critically evaluate the results, include a discussion on the effects of spatial scale 6, Conclusion
+5, Critically evaluate the results, include a discussion on the effects of spatial scale <br>
+6, Conclusion